Apply for On-Campus Student Job Opportunities

 JOB SUMMARY:

-Now Hiring for Fall 2023!
+Now Hiring for Spring 2024!

 The Student Café Assistant is required to know all policies and follow them.
 Student Café Assistants assist in all functions of the café including; cashiering, serving, stocking, hosting, preparing orders, ID checking, cooking, preparing food and/or drinks for service, cleaning, and opening and closing duties.
 This is an entry-level job that provides training, and does not require previous experience in food service.
 Basic tasks, skills and knowledge can be learned on the job.